 This web site in Polish

-(Photographs and text boxes are not shown in the web version.)
+(This chapter photographs and text boxes are not shown.)

 Robert Esnault-Pelterie, 1881–1957, one of the four great space pioneers, introduced the word astronautics.
 The Frenchman Esnault-Pelterie, also known by his initials as REP, graduated in engineering at the Sorbonne University.
 The fourth man in France to obtain the pilot's license, he made remarkable contributions to development of airplanes.
 He became an accomplished inventor and engineer and a sculptor.
 The French Academy of Sciences (Académie des Sciences) elected him a member in the Division of Applications of Science in Industry (Division des application de la science à l'industrie) on 22 June 1936.

 In the public mind in the beginning of the 20th century, rocketry and space exploration belonged more to the realm of science fiction than to the field of “serious” research pursuit.
 Artillery had decisively won the competition against military rockets by that time (Gruntman 2004).
 The men of plume replaced the men of swords as the keepers of the public interest in rocketry and spaceflight.
 Fiction writers occasionally sent their characters on journeys through space.
 Nobody captured the imagination of the public more than the French writer Jules Verne.

 It was at this time that isolated visionaries and thinkers, including amateurs, sketched the sinews of the spaceflight concept.
 Technical details of rocketry and space travel had precarious credibility.
 Consequently, usual all-knowing intellectuals of the day dismissed them as ridiculous.
 The word astronautics did not exist yet.
 Actually, science fiction literature had used the word astronaut by that time (see text box), but astronautics was unknown as a term of science and engineering.